 The Isle of Man

-If the thrill of watching the motorcycle racers tackle the challenging Mountain Circuit once a year isn’t enough, there is also the Manx Grand Prix which is held towards the end of August.
-The ‘Manx’ has built up a reputation in recent years for offering a unique experience for visitors, very different to the TT and appealing especially to those with an interest in classic and vintage machines.
-Racing features classic classes as well as the more modern machines and TT stars of the future will often venture to the Manx Grand Prix before taking on the TT itself.
+If the thrill of watching the motorcycle racers tackle the challenging Mountain Circuit once a year isn’t enough, there is also the Isle of Man Festival of Motorcycling, incorporating the Classic TT and MGP races, which is held towards the end of August.
+The Festival offers a unique experience for visitors, very different to the TT and appealing especially to those with an interest in classic and vintage machines.
+Racing features classic classes as well as modern machines and provides an exhilarating variety of motorcycles for the true enthusiast.

 You can also travel at a slightly slower pace than the TT racers on our unique heritage railways - Manx Electric Railway, Steam Railway and Snaefell Mountain Railway.